h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 -  `min_split_improvement <algo-params/min_split_improvement.html>`__ (alias: ``gamma``): The value of this option specifies the minimum relative improvement in squared error reduction in order for a split to happen.
 When properly tuned, this option can help reduce overfitting.
 Optimal values would be in the 1e-10...1e-3 range.
 This value defaults to 0.

+- `checkpoint <algo-params/checkpoint.html>`__: Allows you to specify a model key associated with a previously trained model.
+This builds a new model as a continuation of a previously generated model.
+If this is not specified, then a new model will be trained instead of building on a previous model

 -  **tree_method**: Specify the construction tree method to use.
 This can be one of the following:

    - ``auto`` (default): Allow the algorithm to choose the best method.
 For small to medium dataset, ``exact``  will be used.
 For very large datasets, ``approx`` will be used.